.

 • Maintain cost savings?

-Despite the difficulties, it can be done and those that make it happen are the true winners.
+Despite the difficulties, it can be done, and those who make it happen are the true winners.

 Michael Kalinowski